 Item 6.
-Selected Financial Data.
+Selected Financial Data

-The following tables set forth our selected consolidated financial data for the periods, and as of the dates, indicated.
-The statement of operations data for the years ended December 31, 2016, 2015 and 2014 and the balance sheet data as of December 31, 2016 and 2015 are derived from our audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K. The statement of operations data for the fiscal year ended December 31, 2013 and the balance sheet data as of December 31, 2014 and 2013 are derived from our audited consolidated financial statements that are not included in this Annual Report on Form 10-K, which financial statements have been audited by KPMG LLP, our independent registered accounting firm.
+The following tables set forth our selected consolidated financial data for the periods and as of the dates indicated.
+The statement of operations data for the years ended December 31, 2017, 2016 and 2015 and the balance sheet data as of December 31, 2017 and 2016 are derived from our audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K. The statement of operations data for the years ended December 31, 2013 and the balance sheet data as of December 31, 2013 are derived from our audited consolidated financial statements that are not included in this Annual Report on Form 10-K, which financial statements have been audited by KPMG LLP, our independent registered accounting firm.